 Policy 5.2 Potable Water Conservation.
 Maximize water efficiency by supporting FGBC and/or LEED criteria and SWFWMD programs such as the Water Conservation Hotel and Motel Program (Water CHAMP), the Water Program for Restaurant Outreach (Water Pro) and the Florida Star Gold (residential) program.
-Commented [DS7]: Update references as necessary Policy 5.3 Potable Water Capital Improvements.
+Policy 5.3 Potable Water Capital Improvements.
 Through updates to the Capital Improvement Plan, the City shall identify and give priority to projects that correct identified potable water system facility deficiencies.
-Policy 5.4 Potable Water Availability.
-Evaluate proposed land use changes to ensure availability of potable water supplies and potable water supply facilities.
-Policy 5.5 Development Orders.
+Policy 5.4 $\underline{ \mbox{Potable Water Availability.} } \mbox{ Evaluate proposed land use changes to ensure availability of potable water supplies and potable water supply facilities.} \\$ Policy 5.5 Development Orders.
 Prior to issuance of a development order the City shall utilize the Concurrency Management System to ensure development is served by adequate potable water services and facilities.
 Policy 5.6 Water Shortage.
 The City will abide by Southwest Florida Water Management District's emergency water shortage plan, and when necessary, the City may implement more restrictive water conservation measures, as may be required to protect and maintain the potable water utility system.
 Policy 5.7 10-Year Water Supply Facilities Work Plan.
 The City will coordinate with SWFWMD and amend the Comprehensive Plan to incorporate any required updates to the 10-Year Water Supply Facilities Work Plan within eighteen months after an update to the Regional Water Supply Plan is approved by SWFWMD.
-The update will include an evaluation of impacts from davalements and plane amendements approved in the interim from developments and plan amendments approved in the interim.
-Commented [DS8]: Done yet?
+The update will include an evaluation of impacts from developments and plan amendments approved in the interim.